WHITE-KNIGHT5/MpvRxN/README.md

 - **PiP controls fixed** — Play/Pause, Rewind (−10s), and Forward (+10s) buttons inside PiP mode now work correctly.

+- ### ✨ Default Settings Changes
+- Smooth Back Animation: now on by default
+- Easy Unlock: now on by default
+- Hide Player Buttons Background: now on by default
+- Seekbar Style: now defaults to Standard
+- Use Online Skip Markers: now off by default
+- Bottom navigation tabs (Home, Recents, Playlists, Network): now off by default **[You can turn on them in Settings if you want]**

 ### 🐛 Bug Fixes

 **Rotation/black-screen flash on exit** — this has been a recurring issue across many sessions, with several genuinely separate root causes found and fixed one at a time: